 Dealing with Video Noise Reduction In Resolve: Neat Video

-In Part 1 we explored Davinci Resolve 10’s built in video noise reduction tools – which are good.
+In Part 1 we explored Davinci Resolve 10’s built-in video noise reduction tools – which are good.
 But can they be bested?
 Perhaps…

 OpenFX meets Noise Reduction

-Over the past few years, the team at Neat Video have made a name for themselves – creating amazing noise reduction plug-ins for a plethora of hosts such as Final Cut Pro, Premiere Pro, Avid and many others.
+Over the past few years, the team at Neat Video has made a name for themselves – creating amazing noise reduction plug-ins for a plethora of hosts such as Final Cut Pro, Premiere Pro, Avid and many others.
 Recently, they’ve released an OFX plugin (version 3.5) that now works in DaVinci Resolve.

-In this second installment of my series I’m presenting on noise reduction, we’ll take a look at the new OFX plugin from Neat and compare it to the built in tools in Resolve.
+In this second installment of my series I’m presenting on noise reduction, we’ll take a look at the new OFX plugin from Neat and compare it to the built-in tools in Resolve.

 I have to say, I’ve really been looking forward to this release, as I’ve depended on Neat Video in other plugin hosts for years.
-However, I was unsure if the plugin was worth the cost ($199) vs the built in tools so I decided to put it to the test.
+However, I was unsure if the plugin was worth the cost ($199) vs the built-in tools so I decided to put it to the test.
 A big thank you to Vlad and the team at Neat for the hookup on the plugin.